Overview and Description

 Relevance to Clinical Practice

-- In neurapraxia, diminished muscle strength and/or sensation develop acutely, but because of axon continuity, nerve conduction of the distal segment remains intact regardless of the length of time following injury.
+- In neurapraxia, diminished muscle strength and/or sensation develop acutely, but the axon continuity and nerve conduction of the distal segment remains intact regardless of the time following injury.

 - Both axonotmesis and neurotmesis involve axonal degeneration but there are differences in the process and prognosis of axonal recovery.